-Vegetarian restaurants in Barcelona have really taken off recently, and I must confess they’ve even roped in stubborn meat-eaters like myself.
-Guilty.
+The best vegetarian restaurants in Barcelona have really taken off recently.
+And even I must confess, they’ve managed to rope in stubborn meat-eaters like myself: guilty as charged.

 The 7.5% sweet potato beer is also something for adventurous diners.

 🥘 Looking for food + history + wine + fun?
 Take one of Barcelona’s best food tours.